ese3500/final-project-lineup/README.md

 These are to help guide and direct your progress.

 ### 4. Software Requirements Specification (SRS)

-We will be using:
-PWM and timers to manage the motors
+Our device will utilize PWM, ADC, and interrupts to control the motors of the device along the zipline.

-ADC and interrupts for the sensors
+Our users would be people looking for delivery systems in mountainous region

 ### 5. Hardware Requirements Specification (HRS)

-Our actuators will include 2 servos that will be used to drop off items, and 2 motors to move the device along the zipline.
+Our device shall move bilaterally across a zipline
+Our device shall be able to drop packages
+Our device shall slow down before hitting an end of the zipline Our device should have a user interface

 ### 6. MVP Demo